Regret-Minimizing Double Oracle for Extensive-Form Games: Experiments

 We evaluate the performance with the exploitability in terms of number of infosets visited and wall time measured in seconds.
 The number of visited infosets refers to the total number of nodes traversed by the algorithm, including those encountered during best response (BR) computation.
 It is equivalent to the number of touched nodes in the experiment of Stochastic Regret Minimization ~\citep{srm}.
 It is important to note that the difference between the expanded infosets in XDO paper ~\citep{xdo} and the visited infosets in the present study is that XDO did not include the infosets during BR computation.

 The experiment uses the state-of-the-art exact regret minimizer, CFR$+$ ~\cite{cfrplus}, for all double oracle algorithms, and the regret minimization algorithms are initialized with uniform random policies following the default setting.
 The study begins by analyzing the performance of PDO with various periodicity choices and comparing them with XODO.
 Furthermore, the algorithm's performance is compared against baselines, including XDO with restricted game solver CFR+, CFR+ itself, and Extensive-form Fictitious Self-play.
-All experiments and algorithm implementations are based on OpenSpiel~\citep{lanctot2019openspiel}.
+For more empirical results including the comparison to Linear CFR, please refer to Appendix \ref{append:graphs}.

 In Figure \ref{fig:exploitability_ablation}, we present a comparison between the XODO and PDO with periodicity values of $m=1, 10, 50, 100$, in terms of exploitability plotted against wall time in seconds.Our results show that in Kuhn poker, PDO algorithms outperform XODO, with all PDO algorithms exhibiting similar performance.
 Among the PDO algorithms, we found that PDO with periodicity $100$ performs slightly better than the other PDO algorithms.
 In all the other games, PDO algorithms outperformed XODO by a large margin.
 In Leduc Poker, larger periodicity values led to faster convergence.
 Among the PDO algorithms, PDO with periodicity values of $50$ and $100$ performed the best.
 In Leduc Poker Dummy, PDO with periodicity $50$ achieved a small exploitability the fastest.
 In Oshi Zumo, large periodicity values led to slow decreasing in exploitability at the early stages of training, but reached the least exploitability later on.